salesforce/rules_spring/springboot/deps_filter_rules/deps_filter.md

 # `deps_filter` Rule
 ## Overview
 The `deps_filter` rule provides a way to filter java dependencies in Bazel projects, ensuring only the necessary ones are included in the build.
-This rule can be referenced by other Java targets, such as `java_library` and helps to remove problematic or unwanted dependencies, offering better control over dependency graphs.
+This rule can be referenced by other java targets, such as `java_library` and helps to remove problematic or unwanted dependencies, offering better control over dependency graphs.

+It removes Java dependencies from your dependency graph.
+This is done when you have knowledge that Bazel does not, specifically that your application does not need a dependency at runtime.

+This is useful in cases where:
+- You want to exclude a dependency for a specific reason (it has a vulnerability)
+- There are multiple versions of a dependency on the classpath (dupe classes) and you want to exclude the unfavored one.

 ## Rule Definition
 The rule is defined as `dep_filter` in `deps_filter.bzl`.
 It filters out specified deps and JARs from the compile-time and runtime deps.
-It utilizes the `deps_exclude` attribute to omit specific JAR labels and the `deps_exclude_paths` attribute to exclude deps based on partial paths in their filenames.
-If `exclude_transitives` is set to `True` (default: `False`), any transitive deps solely required by the
-deps in `deps_exclude` are also excluded.
-These exclusions ensure the final collection includes only the necessary elements for the build process, eliminating problematic deps.
+It utilizes the `deps_exclude` attribute to omit specific JAR labels and the `deps_exclude_paths` attribute to exclude dependencies based on partial paths in their filenames.
+If `exclude_transitives` is set to `True` (default: `False`), any transitive dependencies solely required by the dependencies in `deps_exclude` are also excluded.
+These exclusions ensure the final collection includes only the necessary elements for the build process, eliminating problematic dependencies.

 ```
 deps_filter(